Winter Clothes Worksheet for Visual Perception

 • More or less prompting may be needed to grade the activity to make it easier or harder

-• Drippy wet glue is messy, and not as convenient as glue stick, however it is superior for different reasons.
-The added benefit is the sensory input from touching the wet glue, as well as fine motor strengthening from squeezing the bottle is amazing
+• Use a bottle of squeeze glue for sensory input from touching the wet glue, as well as fine motor strengthening from squeezing the bottle

 • Learners can explore other games they could make using this activity